Brinoleum/personal-site/content/_index.md

 # Bio

-I am a researcher in the field of artificial intelligence and computational linguistics, with a focus in large language models and AI alignment.
-I completed a BS in Computer Science with a concentration in Intelligent Systems and minor in Linguistics at the University of California, Irvine.
-Previously, I have conducted research with the Language Sciences department for my senior thesis, supervised by Dr. Richard Futrell.
-In addition, I am a former software engineer at Amazon Web Services.
+I am a researcher in the field of bioinformatics with a focus in large language models and genomics.
+I completed a BS in Computer Science with a concentration in Intelligent Systems and minor in Linguistics at the [University of California, Irvine](https://uci.edu).
+Previously, I worked with GPT-Codex for my senior thesis on code comprehension, supervised by [Dr. Richard Futrell](https://sites.socsci.uci.edu/~rfutrell).
+Currently, I am with the [Computational Neurobiology Laboratory](https://cnl.salk.edu) at the Salk Institute, led by Dr. Terry Sejnowski and Dr. Margot Wagner.